-The Special Use Permit Guidelines recommend a 50foot landscape area adjacent to Tatum and Shea Boulevards and 40-foot landscape area from the adjoining residential lot lines.
+The Special Use Permit Guidelines recommend a 50-foot landscape area adjacent to Tatum and Shea Boulevards and 40-foot landscape area from the adjoining residential lot lines.
 The existing landscape areas along the public streets varies at 24 feet, 55 feet and 100 feet.
 Whereas, the proposed landscaping along the public streets will see some reduction and vary between 28 feet and 42 feet.
 The existing and proposed landscape area adjoining the residentially-zoned properties remains at 25 feet.
 The Planning Commission shall focus on the following items:

-- Attention shall be paid to the landscape area along Tatum Boulevard as this is along a Visually Significant Corridor and a known area of loitering.
+- a.
+Attention shall be paid to the landscape area along Tatum Boulevard as this is along a Visually Significant Corridor and a known area of loitering.
 The landscape plan is in substantial compliance with the proposed Visually Significant Corridors Plan (VSC).
 Major amendments to SUPs are encouraged to use the "Best" option in the VSC.
 However, application of any "Best" options shall not conflict with the heightened provision of security necessary at a medical center. - b.
 Consideration of design elements that discourage loitering, near and on the site, for safety and security.
 This may include the use of spiny desert landscaping in strategic locations where persons may loiter and attention to the location of screen walls that may become an attractive nuisance. - c.
 Hardscaping and pedestrian access shall be considered with the landscape plan. - d.
 A stipulation may be considered to ensure replacement of any dead landscaping. - e.
 Attention shall be paid to the southeast side of the property to screen the residential homes from any adverse effects of the proposed development.

-The None of the lineal frontage on the proposed landscape areas along Tatum BlvdBoulevard and Shea Blvd are not in complianceBoulevard would comply with the Special Use Permit Guideline of SUP 50' in width.
-550 If of the total 950 If of frontage does not meet the guideline today.
-The proposed width is widths vary approximately 29' up to 42' (measured from the property line).
+None of the lineal frontage on the proposed landscape areas along Tatum Blvd and Shea Blvd comply with the Special Use Permit Guideline of 50' setback from the street property line550 If of the total 950 If of frontage does not meet the guideline today.
+The proposed widths vary approximately 29' up to 42' (measured from the property line).
+The Planning Commission found this acceptable as a means to have the buildings setback further from Firebrand Ranch.

 The approximate 25' wide landscape area adjacent to the residential lots is proposed to remain at the same width.
 This is less than the 40' width suggested in the Special Use Permit Guideline.
 Although, the additional triangular landscaped area nearest to parcel 168-07-012 will be replaced with parking in Phase 3.
-The existing shared wall could be raised to a maximum 8' tall wall.
-Additional landscaping will be added.
+To address this matter the applicant proposes to increase the number of trees on the site from 101 to 233, that includes increasing the total number of trees along Firebrand Ranch from 36 to 78.
+The plan also uses up to 36" box trees for the new trees.
+The applicant further changed the tree type to denser canopy trees and is allowing the adjoining residential property owner to select the tree type and will pay to raise the perimeter wall to 8' tall for those who want to raise their wall.